- How do I buy tickets?

 Unfortunately, we don’t hold on to any extra tickets just for walkups.
 However, if someone who bought a ticket doesn’t show up, we will sell that seat to the first person waiting at the door.
 There is no waiting list, but if you arrive at the theater on the day of the show and tell the box office you’d like a ticket, they’ll inform you if any seats free up.
 However, please note that we cannot guarantee that anyone who waits will get a ticket.

-Most seating is general admission, but any ticket purchased for $55 or $100 buys you a reserved seat in the best section of the house.
-Most seats are first-come, first-served, but a reserved seat allows you to arrive up to 5 minutes before showtime and still claim a seat front and center.
+Most seating is General Admission, but buying any Reserved ticket gets you a reserved seat in the best section of the house.
+Most seats are first-come, first-served, but a reserved seat allows you to arrive up to 5 minutes before showtime and still claim the seat reserved for you.

-The Marsh offers a limited number of $55 & $100 reserved seats for performances.
+The Marsh offers a limited number of Reserved Seating tickets for performances.
 For the $55 tickets, $25 is a tax-deductible donation, for $100 tickets, $70 is a tax-deductible donation to The Marsh to the extent allowed by law.

-All Monday Night Marsh and Class Performances are $8 with tickets sold at the door only.
-All seating is general seating, first come, first served.
+All Monday Night Marsh and Class Performances are $10/15.
+All seating is General Admission, first-come, first-served.
 There is no Reserved Seating available for these performances.
-All performances typically begin at 7:30pm unless otherwise noted on the calendar.
-For more information, please visit the MNM page, or the Class performance page.
+All performances typically begin at 7:30 pm unless otherwise noted on the calendar.
+For more information, please visit the MNM page or the Class performance page.

 The San Francisco Mainstage theater holds 108 and the San Francisco Upstairs Studio Theater holds 95.
-The Berkeley TheaterStage holds 120 and the Berkeley Cabaret holds 91.
+The Berkeley TheaterStage holds 90 and the Berkeley Cabaret holds 91.
+Seating arrangements may change for some performances.

 We recommend picking up your ticket 30 minutes before the show.